YaroslavShestakov/java-tictactoe/README.md

-# java-tictactoe
+# TicTacToe game
-TicTacToe game written in Java, can be run with CLI.
+A CLI version of simple TicTacToe game.

 How to use from project folder: